 You can change the cutting method and the print quality of default cut contours.
-You can also define non-default cut contours, including i-cut marks, so that Command WorkStation detects them automatically.
+You can also define non-default cut contours so that Command WorkStation detects them automatically.

-Some of the settings described below are cutter-dependent, and may not be available for your device.
+Some of the settings described below are cutter-dependent and may not be available for your cutter.

 - 1 Do one of the following: - In Server Manager: On the sidebar, click Printers, and select a printer.
 In the printer's tree view, select a workflow.
 On the Finishing tab, expand the Marks panel.
 In the panel header bar, select the check box to activate the settings. - In Job Editor: On the Finishing tab, expand the Marks panel.
-In the panel header bar, select the check box to activate the settings.

-- 2 Select Cut marks. - 3 Select a device manufacturer, a device type, and a cut marks type. - 4 Clear Send to cut server after printing (optional).
+In the panel header bar, select the check box to activate the settings. - Define a distance between the cut mark and the job to print.
+By default, Fiery XF offers the default distance given by the cutter vendor.
+If needed, a larger or smaller gap can be set up and will be shown in the preview.
+For Fiery XF Cut Server-driven cutters, the gap can be defined in cut options settings if available for the related cut mark. - 2 Select Cut marks. - 3 Select a cutter manufacturer, a cutter type, and a cut marks type. - 4 Define cut mark options (optional).